 Hawaii is a year-round destination but the big tourist rush is from December to April.
 Hence, May to September is a good time to visit.
 The weather will be mild and the prices will be much lower.
 And you can save even more if you visit in October or November.

-Hawaii is home to one of the most expensive hotels in the world and staying in Hawaii can be expensive.
+Hawaii is home to some of the most expensive and luxurious hotels in the world and staying in Hawaii can be expensive.
 However, budget travelers can get good deals at bed and breakfast facilities.
 They will range from simple rooms with a few beds to luxury equipped flats.
 You can also get cheap accommodation at the various campsites in Hawaii, mostly in the national parks.

 If you’re visiting in the shoulder season or offseason, you can use this to your advantage as well.
 There are thousands of condo owners that don’t like it when their property is empty.
 You can do some Internet research, e-mail a few of them and try to bargain for a good price.
 When I visited last October, I emailed 10 condo owners and 5 of them got back to me offering lower prices.